KaliRani/connecteddreamsC-support/README.md

 The app runs entirely on-device and does not transmit personal data.
 The app uses Bluetooth to activate or communicate with nearby Bluetooth-enabled devices, such as audio or light accessories, when alarms are triggered.
 Users may also connect other Bluetooth devices for wellness or health-related tracking.
 We do not collect, store, or transmit personal data.

+Support Contact

+If you need assistance, please reach out: manisha71@zohomail.com.
+Please remember the app is in early development.

+We aim to respond within 24–48 hours.

+---

+FAQ

+Why does the app request Bluetooth permission?
+The app uses Bluetooth to activate or communicate with nearby Bluetooth-enabled devices, such as audio or light accessories, when alarms are triggered.
+Users may also connect other Bluetooth devices for wellness or health-related tracking.
+We do not collect, store, or transmit personal data.